 It is damaging and unlawful to use a permanent tree stand, blinds or platforms as well as to place spikes, nails, wires or other metal objects into a tree to act as steps or to hold a tree stand on public lands

 Check the weather forecast for your destination.
 Plan clothing, equipment and supplies accordingly.

 In the backcountry, be mindful of damaging fragile vegetation and soils along shorelines and stream banks.
 Choose access to hunting areas wisely.

-For more detailed guidelines regarding responsible fishing on US Forest Service lands, please check out the Tread Lightly! information below:
+For more detailed guidelines regarding responsible recreation on US Forest Service lands, please check out the Tread Lightly! information below:

-The Rocky Mountain Region map below can be used as the starting place to find information regarding hunting opportunities on US Forest Service lands located throughout our five-state region.
-When the cursor is moved over a state on the map, a filled-in map outline and tool tip will appear.
-Once you are on top of the state you want to hunt in, click the cursor on the green map outline and a link will open to that state's Hunting Information webpage.
-Once you are redirected to the state's Hunting Information webpage, repeat the same process with the state map as with this map.
-You will then be able to select the individual national forest or grassland that you would like hunting information about.
+The Rocky Mountain Region map below can be used as a starting place to find information regarding hunting opportunities on US Forest Service lands located throughout our five-state region.
+When you move the cursor over the state you want to go hunting in, a filled-in map outline and tool tip will appear.
+Click on the map outline to view that state's hunting information map in a new window.
+Repeat the same process with the state map as with this map and you will be able to select the individual national forest or grassland that you would like hunting information about.